The first few routes of Lions Rock’s West Face are located on a small block just to the left of the main crag:

 Pitch 4 (F7a): Move left and climb the undercut corner crack, very technical.
 Continue more easily diagonally across the slab above to a final exposed move.

 F.A.
 M. Lancaster & F. Nell (1993)

 A much needed alternative to Pitch 2 of Feline Phrenology that means you can go bottom to top of that route without needing to bring a trad rack along to link bits of it together.
-From the belay at the top of Reunion II, head left and follow the arete up the left side of the open book to reach the belay at the base of Pitch 3 of Feline Phrenology.
+From the belay at the top of Reunion II, head left up the tricky ramp and then follow the arête above to reach the belay at the base of Pitch 3 of Feline Phrenology.

 F.A.
 Francis Haden & Donna Kwok (2014)

 Start at the end of Pitch 2 of Gweilo.
 Tackle the blank slab and wall in the centre of the ‘open book’ (which can be climbed as an excellent little slab test piece to the Gweilo anchor in it’s own right, 4a) Single Espresso ** F7b) before launching up the steep headwall above via outrageous dynamic moves in a wild position.